800-450-6118

 Then her other hand started to show similar signs.
 Vicki visited her family doctor who told her to wear braces while working.

 Her doctor was totally mistaken!
-No one with carpal tunnel symptoms (tingling, numbness, pain, weakness) should EVER wear a hand brace unless they’re completely resting.
+No one with carpal tunnel symptoms (tingling, numbness, pain, weakness, shooting electric shocks) should EVER wear a hand brace unless they’re completely resting.
 Find out why you should only wear a carpal tunnel brace at night here.

 In part due to her doctor’s uninformed advice (I frequently educate family doctors about the dangers of day-time bracing), Vicki’s symptoms quickly worsened.
 Just putting on her dental loupes made her hands go numb.